CrunchyData/pg_featureserv/hugo/content/usage/functions.md

 * It returns a table (set) of type `(name text, geom geometry)`.
 * The function body is a simple `SELECT` query which uses the input parameter as part of a `ILIKE` filter, and returns a column list matching the output table definition.
-* The function "[volatility](https://www.postgresql.org/docs/current/xfunc-volatility.html)" is declared as `STABLE` because within one transaction context, multiple runs with the same inputs will return the same outputs.
+* The function "[volatility](https://www.postgresql.org/docs/current/xfunc-volatility.html)" is declared as `STABLE` because within a transaction context multiple calls with the same inputs will return the same outputs.
 It is not marked as `IMMUTABLE` because changes in the base table can change the outputs over time, even for the same inputs.
-* The function is declared as `PARALLEL SAFE` because it doesn't depend on any global state that might get confused by running multiple copies of the function at once.
+* The function is declared as `PARALLEL SAFE` because it doesn't depend on any state that might be altered by making multiple concurrent calls to the function.

 The function can be called via the API by providing a value for the `name_prefix` parameter (which could be omitted, due to the presence of a default value):